top of page

 • Teaches body to use fat as a fuel

-How do long run sessions provide additional benefits
+How do long run sessions provide additional benefits?

 Long run workouts help you get more benefits from your long runs and spice them up a bit to make them more interesting for you.

-Long run workouts require you to not session the day before or day after the long run in order to recovery properly.
-But these long run workouts develop you aerobically a lot faster and give you many more added benefits.
-These type of long runs are used by some of the worlds best such as Kenenisa Bekele to be able to get huge benefits from a long run and then only have to run 2 other sessions per week- allowing more time for recovery!
+These long run workouts develop you aerobically a lot faster and give you many more added benefits.
+These types of long runs are used by some of the world's best such as Kenenisa Bekele to be able to get huge benefits from a long run and then only have to run 2 other sessions per week- allowing more time for recovery!

 Added benefits: